Best Time Visit Spain Seasons Featured Image

 How Temperature and Precipitation Vary Throughout the Year

-Madrid showcases Spain’s continental extremes: frosty 10°C mornings in January transform into 32°C July afternoons.
+Madrid?
+It showcases Spain’s continental extremes: frosty 10°C mornings in January transform into 32°C July afternoons.
 Coastal Barcelona enjoys gentler swings, from 13°C in winter to 27°C in summer.
 These climate contrasts let you choose between snow-capped mountain vistas or citrus groves bursting with color.

 Rainfall tells another tale.
 Northern cities see six times more annual precipitation than their southern counterparts.
 While Bilbao’s November showers average 143mm, Seville’s July skies often deliver just 1mm.
 Whether you crave misty mountain trails or arid olive groves, Spain’s weather diversity delivers.